tatoslover/Mini-Project-3/DEPLOYMENT_GUIDE.md

 2. Sign up/login with your Git provider
 3. Click "New site from Git"
 4. Choose your Git provider
-5. Select your PupHub repository
+5. Select your Barkend repository

 ### Step 3: Configure Build Settings
 **Build Settings:**